usmanmehmood55/ACS71020/README.md

 When completed, developer would easily be able to get and set all configurations, and read all measurements.
 The bitfields are indepedent of protocol used, so both i2c and SPI will work.
-However, development related to i2c will be preferred.
+However, development related to i2c will be prioritized.

 ## Note
 This is an incomplete library, and is not intended to be used in